NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-esm.md

 1. Edit your `package.json` and add a `"type": "module"` entry.
 2. Rename your `hardhat.config.js` file to `hardhat.config.cjs`.
-3. Migrate all your scripts and tests from CommonJS to ESM.
+3. Migrate all your tests from CommonJS to ESM.
 Alternatively, you can rename them to have a `.cjs` extension instead of `.js`.

 ### Adding ESM files to an existing Hardhat project

-It's also possible to write ESM scripts and tests without making your whole project ESM by default.
+It's also possible to write ESM tests without making your whole project ESM by default.
 To do this, just create your scripts and tests with an `.mjs` extension.

 ## ESM and TypeScript projects